 Sellers Permit – Most businesses will need to register for a Seller’s Permit with the California Department of Tax & Fee Administration.

 Professional Licensing – Some services such as auto repair shops, cosmetologists, and pest control require licensing in California.
-While this isn’t a license on the business, licensing is required in order to operate.
+While this isn’t a license on the business, licensing is required to operate.

 Step 8: Find Financing